 The net result of using bad crypto, illustrated below, is that it opens up weaker connections to attacks.
 Hackers could also intercept encrypted connections and steal confidential data such as credentials, instant messages, and emails.
 In certain cases, like Komodia, the cryptographic implementation is so broken that an attacker can intercept any encrypted communication with little effort.

 To quantify how HTTPS interception affects connection security, we analyzed the security of the cryptographic stacks used by these interceptors.
-Overall, we found that 65% of the intercepted connections going to the Firefox update server have reduced security, and a staggering 37% are easily vulnerable to man-in-the-middle attacks due to blatant cryptographic mistakes (e.g., certificates are not validated).
+Overall, we found that 65% of the intercepted connections going to the Firefox update server have reduced security, and a staggering 37% are easily vulnerable to on-path attacks due to blatant cryptographic mistakes (e.g., certificates are not validated).
 As reported in the chart above, while a little better, the numbers for Cloudflare are still concerning: 45% of the intercepted connections to Cloudflare have decreased security, and 16% are severely broken.
 Finally, the numbers for the e-commerce website sit in between: 62.3% have reduced security and 18% are severely broken.

 To end on a “positive” note, let’s mention that, ironically, in rare cases (4.1% for the e-commerce site and 14% for Cloudflare), interception increased the security of the connection.
 However, this is mostly an artifact of how different weaker ciphers (RC4 and 3DES) are ranked.